HarmanBhangu1313/Parameter-Efficient-LLM-Fine-Tuning-QLoRA-on-Gemma-/README.md

 ## Overview

-This project demonstrates parameter-efficient adaptation of a pretrained Large Language Model using **QLoRA-based fine-tuning techniques**.
+This project demonstrates parameter efficient adaptation of a pretrained Large Language Model using **QLoRA based fine-tuning techniques**.
-The objective is to enable supervised training of large transformer models under **low-resource compute constraints** by leveraging low-bit quantization and lightweight trainable adapters.
+The objective is to enable supervised training of large transformer models under **low-resource compute constraints** by leveraging low bit quantization and lightweight trainable adapters.

 The implementation uses the HuggingFace ecosystem to build an end-to-end fine-tuning workflow including dataset preprocessing, tokenizer mapping, training configuration, and prompt-based generation evaluation.